<em>Impatiens</em>, Sunpatiens: planting, sowing and care

 Impatiens walleriana F2 Colour Cocktail Mix - Busy Lizzie

-An exceptionally charming mix of impatiens to brighten shaded areas with vivid flowers.
-Easy to sow in a bed or shaded borders, never in full sun.
+A charming mix of impatiens to brighten shaded areas with their brightly coloured flowers.
+Easy to sow in beds and shaded borders; never in full sun.

 • Flowering time July to November